 What's the impact of the e-cigarette and vaping industry on kids?

 It's no surprise that e-cigs and vapes have become trendy with kids.
 They have a cool, technical allure, they're endorsed by celebrities, they're cheaper than cigarette packs over the long run, and -- because they generate a lot of vapor -- users can perform smoke-blowing tricks that are much more elaborate than smoke rings.
 What's really scary is how much vaping content kids see online in the course of their everyday lives.
 A November 2019 survey conducted by Common Sense Media and SurveyMonkey found:

-E-cigarettes and vapes do reduce exposure to some of the harmful chemicals of tobacco cigarettes, but no one really knows the impact of these products on kids' health.
+E-cigarettes and vapes reduce exposure to some of the harmful chemicals of tobacco cigarettes, but no one really knows the impact of these products on kids' health.
 To help your kid avoid these products, try this:

 - Tell them that it's important that they wait until their brains and bodies have developed fully before they consume something that is potentially harmful.

 - Point out that nicotine is highly addictive.

 - Have your pediatrician talk to your kid about the dangers of ingesting any chemical you don't know much about.

 - Advocate against Big Tobacco and the vaping industry.